 Conversation

-First, we need to recognize face-to-face conversation’s extraordinary and underutilized power.
+First, we need to recognize the extraordinary and underutilized power of face-to-face conversation.

-Conversation is a relationship-building and community-building tool.
-It helps us better understand each other and, in doing so, better understand ourselves.
-It helps us to build trust and respect for each other.
-It allows us to form and sustain strong interpersonal relationships, enabling us to cooperate better and collaborate.
+Conversation is a powerful tool for building relationships and fostering community.
+It helps us better understand each other, and in doing so, we gain a deeper understanding of ourselves.
+It helps us build trust and respect for one another.
+It enables us to form and sustain strong interpersonal relationships, allowing us to cooperate more effectively and collaborate more efficiently.

 Furthermore, conversation is a collective sense-making tool.
 It helps us figure out new ways of seeing the world by bringing different perspectives to bear on an issue.
 This, in turn, leads to improved decision-making, strategy-making, and innovation.